Deutsche Reichsbahn service ranks: Uniform regulations of 1941

-Verkersdirektion Brüssel (occupied Belgium).
-The yellow armlet denotes him as a combatant according to the law of war.

 The first uniform regulations of 1941 exchanged the pips on the epaulets for rosettes.
 They also introduced collar patches denoting career groups.

 East Germany

 Service Ranks from 1945 to 1957

 After the end of the Second World War, the pre-war service ranks were retained in the German Democratic Republic in the Deutsche Reichsbahn (East Germany).
 The uniforms, however, were soon brought into accord with the Soviet model.
 This was especially apparent in the epaulets.
 Basically, many railway employees wore uniforms, and the military cut and service grades reflected the semi-military character of the railways in the GDR.
 This was combined with an overly elevated degree of security awareness, readiness, and secrecy.

 Service Ranks from 1957 to 1962

 The collar insignia borders of rank groups I to IV bore the colors of the respective main service branch.
 The example shows a collar insignia of the main service branch operations and traffic service (red).